suman22/phpmysqlCRUDoperation/README.md

 CRUD (stands for CREATE/READ/UPDATE/DELETE) is a very basic operation done in any application development.
 If you are professional web apps developer, you are already master of CRUD operation

-If you are just a begineer download this app and try to understand this code.
+If you are just a beginner download this app and try to understand this code.

 If you have any queries email me contactviamails@gmail.com